Sindhu-Kothe/cse15l-lab-reports/lab-report-4-week-8.md

 ![Image](SS4_1.png)

 Code changes: I did not account for backticks in my implemntation of the code.
 This is is why the first link was counted.
 To fix this, I need to add a couple of if statements that would be scattered accross the code.
+I think this could be done in a little more that 10 lines of code

 ### The code that I reviewed
 The test failed:

 ![Image](SS4_4.png)
-Code changes. even they did not account for backticks.
+Code changes: even they did not account for backticks.
 Like I said above, it would take around 10 lines for them to include code that takes backticks into account.

 ## Snippet 2